 • Improper refusal to renew a franchisee

-Mr. Cardwell also represents clients in commercial and contracts litigation in Virginia and the District of Columbia.
+With the assistance of other Jardim, Meisner & Susser, P.C. attorneys, Mr. Cardwell also represents clients in commercial and contracts litigation in Virginia and the District of Columbia.
 Such cases include breach of contract and related matters.
 Mr. Cardwell also represents clients in tort related matters, including but not limited to:

 • Product Disparagement